 Because I got a late start out of Marin County, I had about an hour to view all the exhibits, so I made sure to devote the bulk of my time to the Outer Bay, which boasts a million gallons of free-floating marine amusement behind 13 inches of acrylic window space.
 Sure, the hammerheads and turtles were mesmerizing, but it was the ocean sunfish — the first I’d ever viewed in real life* — that startled me to the point of transfixion.

 These creatures never should have made it this far through evolution.
 Their poorly designed, flattened bodies are so hydrodynamically inept that they seem to drift helplessly with the current more so than any oceanic invertebrate (See: jellies).
-As young’uns, they appear normal enough, with the requisite fins and gills in all the right places, but once they get bigger, Mola mola takes on a grotesque form normally reserved for burn victims.
+As young’uns, they appear normal enough, with the requisite fins and gills in all the right places, but once they get bigger, Mola mola takes on a grotesque, exaggerated form that even Dali would have scoffed at as being unrealistic.
 Its tail takes on cauliflower characteristics, to the point of serving little purpose.
 Its “facial” features seem almost amorphous, with only a small orifice for a mouth.
 And its dorsal and anal fins seem ineffective when the current assumes strengths stronger than that of a bath tap.

 The hammerheads continued to circle the tank.
-My pals, the sea turtles, flitted by and high-fived me with their flippers after each circuit.
+My pals the sea turtles flitted by and high-fived me with their flippers after each circuit.
 The 300-pound tuna — confined to below-average temperatures due to their need to breed at NASCAR speeds when the mercury rises to the mid-70s — lapped the tank as if making for the next Guinness record.
-But they all sped by in comparison to the sunfish, who, like some gelatinous monster from the ’50s, glided amiably by as if they had all the time in the world.
+But they all sped by in comparison to the sunfish, who, like some gelatinous monster from a ’50s horror flick, glided amiably as if they had all the time in the world.
 If the meek shall indeed inherit the Earth, then the sunfish is going to be signing your timesheets come the next stock plunge.
-Stick me in a tank with carniverous sharks anyday.
+Stick me in a tank with carnivorous sharks any day.
 I’m certain these freakazoids would gum you to death, if given the chance.